KeatonTech/Angular-2-Page-Slider/README.md

 DOM recycling and CSS3 transitions for near-native performance.
 Built with Angular 2, and designed to work seamlessly in normal NG2 templates.**

+*Please update to Angular 2 RC 5 before use.
+This library makes use of ngModule*

 ### Live Demo
 https://keatontech.github.io/Angular-2-Page-Slider/